Skip to main contentSkip to navigation

 Per-member imaging for logical/firmware issues, array reconstruction line item, and mechanical member work only when needed.
 If we recover nothing, you owe $0.

-Can you sign an NDA / handle HIPAA data?
+Can you sign an NDA for confidential data?

 Yes.
 Your drives remain in our Austin lab under chain-of-custody.
-We routinely sign NDAs and BAAs.
+We routinely sign NDAs.
+We are not HIPAA certified and do not sign BAAs.

 Ready to recover your array?